payola/Payola/docs/user_guide.md

 Now that you've added a data source, you need to do something with the data.
 Click on the `Add Connection` button on your data source box.
 Payola comes with pre-installed plugins, which are described one by one below.
 Of course, you can add your own plugin (see [section Plugins](#plugins)).
 Plugins are ordered in a sequence (though more branches can be created, see below) - a plugin always gets the result of the previous one as its input.

+If you are familiar with the architectional style 'pipe and filters', our analysis is an instace of the pattern.
+Each plugin represents a filter which alters the graph it gets on input and returns the resulting graph.

 ![Create Analysis - Connecting Plugin](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/create_analysis_connecting_plugin.png)

+> Be aware when editing a shared analysis.
+Currently, Payola does not lock your analysis or does not duplicate it while being edited.
+Therefore nobody is prevented from running an evaluation of such an analysis.
+Because of this fact, we strongly recommends you to stop sharing your analysis before editing it.

 #### Pre-installed Plugins